A Fourier analytique approach to Gaussian mixture learning: Analysis in the regime

-For the next part we will employ \emph{the efficient zeroth order stochastic concave maximization algorithm}, devised in Belloni et al (\cite{Belloni}).
-We denote this algorithm as ${\mathfrak A}_0$.
-In $d$-dimensional Euclidean space, the algorithm returns an $\epsilon$-approximate maxima of an $d^{-1}\epsilon$-approximate $t$-Lipschitz concave function, and the number of function evaluations used depends polynomially on $d, \epsilon$, and $\log t$.
-The performance guarantee of algorithm ${\mathfrak A}_0$ is summarized in the following:
+In our implementation, we will employ \emph{the efficient zeroth order stochastic concave maximization algorithm}, devised in \cite{Belloni:2015uc}.
+We denote this algorithm of \cite{Belloni:2015uc} as ${\mathfrak A}_0$.
+In $d$-dimensional Euclidean space, the algorithm returns an $\epsilon$-maxima of certain $d^{-1}\epsilon$-approximate $t$-Lipschitz concave function, and the number of function evaluations used depends polynomially on $d, \epsilon$, and $\log t$.
+The performance guarantee of algorithm ${\mathfrak A}_0$ is summarized in \cref{fact:1} stated below.